-Beginning Speech and Debate, Advanced Speech and Debate, Old Testament Theology, World Religions
+Beginning Speech and Debate, Advanced Speech and Debate, Jesus and the Gospels, World Religions

 Mr. Mesisca graduated from Maranatha and has been teaching here for over fifteen years.
 He holds a B.A. in Biblical Studies from Biola University, a Master of Divinity and a Master of Theology from Talbot School of Theology.
 Mr. Mesisca established Maranatha’s award-winning Speech & Debate team and also oversees the school’s Chess Club.
 In his spare time, he is the head preaching and worship pastor of Christ's Church in Baldwin Park.
 He has authored a Christian apologetics textbook entitled, "Constructing A Christian Worldview".
 He states, "I have a passion for finding answers to life's toughest questions and providing young people with the resources to build a solid Christian worldview that will stand for eternity.
 I seek to model and encourage others to be obedient to the mandate in 1 Peter 3:15 - "to always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have, but do so with gentleness and respect."